melanietoh/SoCalBeach4Life/README.md

 # SoCalBeach4Life - CSCI310 Project 2
 By [Melanie Toh](https://github.com/melanietoh) (melaniex@usc.edu), [Catriona Jung](https://github.com/cjung109) (cyjung@usc.edu), and [Eric Cheng](https://github.com/Eric-Chng) (echeng68@usc.edu)

+## Improved Capabilities

+(since 2.4)

+We added 3 major capability improvements.
+- Our first additional capability is augmenting trips to allow users to select restaurants as part of their trip.
+- Our second additional capability is allowing users to share their trips with friends so they can coordinate trips.
+- Our second additional capability is adjusting our stored routes for trips to support multi-stop trips.

 ## Installation

 Note: If at any point the system shows a popup saying allow `qemu-services-386` to receive incoming connections.
 Allow it.